kaisadilla/judith/.info/spec.md

 * `F32`: 4-byte floating-point value (single).
 Suffix: `f32`.
 * `F64`: 8-byte floating-point value (double).
 Suffix: `f64`

-### Decimal
+### Other numeric types:
-A base-10 value suited for values that cannot afford to lose precision in calculation.
+* `Decimal`: A base-10 value suited for values that cannot afford to lose precision in calculation.
 Suffix: `m`.

-### BigInt
-An arbitrarily large integer.
+* `BigInt`: An arbitrarily large integer.
 Judith considers it as a signed integer of infinite size.
 Suffix: `ib`.

 ### Aliased numeric types
 * `Byte`: An alias for the size of a byte, by default `Ui8`.
 * `Int`: An alias for an int of the native size in the platform, usually `I64`.
 Suffix: `i` (can be omitted).
+* `Uint`: An alias for an unsigned int of the native size in the platform, usually `Ui64`.
+Suffix: `u`.
 * `Float`: An alias for a float of the native size in the platform, usually `F64`.
 Suffix: `f` (can be omitted).

 ### Num
 `Num` is a special type.
 It represents an `F64` and gets compiled to just that, but it isn't an alias.
 Instead, `Num` has its own set of rules around number conversion that allows it to be used in certain places where a more refined number type is expected.
+For example, you can assign a `Num` to a variable of type `I64` without requiring an explicit cast.

+## Advanced types
+Aside from the types mentioned in this section, Judith features additional primitive types for more specialized cases, such a C-like strings, atomic primitives, and more.

+<quote>_For a full explanation of advanced primitive types, see [Operations § Logical operations](#advanced-primitives)._</quote>

 ## Pseudotypes
 Judith features some pseudo-types.
 These types represent concepts relating to types that aren't directly types and, as such, their usage varies: